HussainTaj-W/solfegepractice.com/content/posts/001_music_theory_basics.md

 ## Interval

 An interval is the difference in the frequency of any two notes.
+This forms the basis of what a tone and semitone are.

 ## Semintone

-A semitone is the smallest position interval.
-On a piano, this will be the difference between two adjacent keys.
+A semitone is the smallest possible interval.
+On a piano, this will be the difference between two adjacent buttons.

+{{<
+    figure
+    src="/images/posts/post01-semitone.svg"
+    alt="An illustration of piano keys labels with notes." caption="Piano buttons labeled with their corresponding notes." align=center
+>}}

 ## Tone

 A tone is an interval of two semitones.

+{{<
+    figure
+    src="/images/posts/post01-tone.svg"
+    alt="An illustration of piano keys labels with notes." caption="Piano buttons labeled with their corresponding notes." align=center
+>}}

 ## Scale